-Q: As a SureClose® broker, how are my costs and technical support going to change?
+Q: As a SureClose® broker, how are my costs and technical support going to change in 2015?

-2015 and beyond: Beginning January 1, 2015, you will be billed by SureClose® $4 per file created.
-Again, that is a one-time charge that provides access to the file for seven years.
-SureClose® will provide all ongoing support and training after December 31, 2014.
+A: Beginning January 1, 2015, you will be billed by SureClose® $4 per file created.
+That is a one-time charge (per file) that provides access to the file for seven years.
+SureClose® will provide all ongoing support and training.

 Q: Is there anything special about the new pricing offered by AAR?

 A: Yes.
-Depending on volume, typical SureClose® brokers outside Arizona are paying $10 or more per transaction file.
-AAR will continue to subsidize your SureClose® fees to bring the price down to $1 per file through the end of 2014.
-In 2015 and beyond, the $4 per file fee is a negotiated price for all AAR brokers and represents a substantial discount.
+Depending on volume, typical SureClose® brokers outside Arizona are paying $10 or more per transaction file; AAR has negotiated a special price of $4 per file for Arizona member brokers who wish to continue using SureClose.

 Q: What can I expect for training and support?